-This phrase has been around since the fourteenth century.
-There’s no hidden meaning in wet—it simply means to make wet and comes from the Old English wæt “moist, liquid.”
-Whistle is a little harder to decipher.
-It may refer to a person’s lips or throat (in the same way that “pipe” refers to the throat).
-The story of pub regulars using whistles to order more drinks is, according to Gary Martin of The Phrase Finder, “complete tosh.”
-To wet your whistle is to take a drink, to quench your thirst.
+This expression has been used since the 14th century. wet has no hidden meaning.
+It simply means to make it wet.
+It comes from the Old English woet “moist liquid.”
+Whistle can be a bit more difficult to understand.
+It could refer to someone’s throat or lips (just like “pipe” refers the throat).
+According to Gary Martin, the Phrase Finder , the story of pub patrons using whistles for more drinks is “completely tosh.”
+To wet your whistle means to drink to quench your thirst.

 It is almost impossible to whet your appetite.
 Whetting your appetite is almost the opposite of wetting your whistle.
 It arouses your thirst and heightens your appetite.
 Whet is an Old English word that means to make sharper or more acute.
 It comes from the Old English hwaet adjective which means “brave, bold”, and the Old Saxon hwat meaning “sharp”.
 Whetstones can be used to sharpen the blades.
 Appetites can be nourished with tasty morsels or glimpses of desirable or interesting things.

 Remember: You want to increase someone’s interest, you are looking to whet their appetite.